logaretm/vee-validate/docs/content/api/use-form.md

 </code-title>

-You can use this function as handler for the `reset` events on native form elements, it a
+Clears error messages, resets the meta state for all fields and reverts their values to their initial state. you can use this function as handler for the `reset` events on native form elements.

 ```vue
 <template>